 Examples of CPD related to the four core domains

 There’s overlap between the core domains so you may choose to map your own evidence to a different domain than listed below.
 These are not exhaustive lists.
 You might find it helpful to review the Education and Career Framework (SCoR, 2013) for further suggestions.

-Expert practice – you must meet this core domain
+Expert clinical practice – you must meet this core domain

 Professional leadership and consultancy – you must be at least working towards this core domain